How to Register

 Note: An incomplete registration form will not secure you space in a class.

-Registration for all courses closes at 12 p.m.
-Eastern Time the day before the class start date.
+Registration for all courses closes at 5 p.m.
+Eastern Time two business days before the class start date.

 You may substitute classes for yourself or one of your employees without penalty.
 All substitution information must be submitted to email@example.com 48 hours before the course start date.
 No changes will be permitted after that time frame.
 WashU at Brookings reserves the right to accept or reject an alternate attendee for offerings that require a minimum level of management experience.